usuaero/AirfoilDatabase/docs/source/xfoil_installation.md

     FC = gfortran

+You will also need to set double precision here.
+Uncomment line 77 and change it to be

+    DP = -f-default-real-8

 Save and exit.
-Do the same thing for line 54 in config.make
+Do the same thing for config.make.
+Specify the compiler on line 54 and the double precision option on line 58.

-    FC = gfortran

 Save and exit.
-Compile the plot library
+Now you can compile the plot library

     $ make libPlt.a